 At March 31, 1997, the Bank's unimpaired capital and surplus for purposes of the loans-to-one borrower regulation amounted to \$364.7 million, resulting in a general loans-to-one borrower limitation of \$54.7 million under applicable laws and regulations.
-At the same date, the Bank had \$138.3 million, \$104.5 million and \$159.5 million of loans (including unfunded commitments) to one borrower (including related entities) with principal balances which aggregated \$40 million or more but less than \$54.7 million, \$30 million, respectively.
+At the same date, the Bank (i) was in compliance with the foregoing limitation because it had no loan or groups of loans to one borrower (including related entities) which exceeded \$54.7 million and (ii) had \$138.3 million, \$104.5 million and \$159.5 million of loans or groups of loans (including unfunded commitments) to one borrower (including related entities) with principal balances which aggregated \$40 million or more but less than \$54.7 million, \$30 million or more but less than \$40 million and \$20 million or more but less than \$30 million, respectively.

 BROKERED DEPOSITS.
 Under applicable laws and regulations, an insured depository institution may be restricted in obtaining, directly or indirectly, funds by or through any "deposit broker," as defined, for deposit into one or more deposit accounts at the institution.
-The term "deposit broker" generally more deposit accounts at the institution.
-The term "deposit broker" generally includes any person engaged in the business of placing deposits, or facilitating the placement of deposits, of third parties with insured depository institutions or the business of placing deposits with insured depository institutions for the purpose of selling interests in those deposits to third parties.
-In addition, the term "deposit broker" includes any insured depository institution, and any employee of any insured depository institution, which engages, directly or indirectly , in the solicitation of deposits by offering rates of interest (with respect to such deposits) which are significantly higher than the prevailing rates of interest on deposits offered by other insured depository institutions having the same type of charter in such depository institution's normal market area.
+The term "deposit broker" generally includes any person engaged in the business of placing deposits of facilitating the placement of deposits, of third parties with insured depository institutions or the business of placing deposits with insured depository institutions for the purpose of selling interests in those deposits to third parties.
+In addition, the term "deposit broker" includes any insured depository institution, and any employee of any insured depository institution, which engages, directly or indirectly, in the solicitation of deposits by offering rates of interest (with respect to such deposits) which are significantly higher than the prevailing rates of interest on deposits offered by other insured depository institutions having the same type of charter in such depository institution's normal market area.
 As a result of the definition of "deposit broker," all of the Bank's brokered deposits, as well as possibly its deposits obtained through customers of regional and local investment banking firms and the deposits obtained from the Bank's direct solicitation efforts of institutional investors and high net worth individuals, are potentially subject to the restrictions described below.
 Under FDIC regulations, well-capitalized institutions are subject to no brokered deposit limitations, while adequately-capitalized institutions are able to accept, renew or roll over brokered deposits only (i) with a waiver from the FDIC and (ii) subject to the limitation that they do not pay an effective yield on any such deposit which exceeds by more than (a) 75 basis points the effective yield paid on deposits of comparable size and maturity in such institution's normal market area for deposits accepted in its normal market area or (b) by 120% for retail deposits and 130% for wholesale deposits, respectively, of the current yield on comparable maturity U.S. Treasury obligations for deposits accepted outside the institution's normal market area.
 Undercapitalized institutions are not permitted to accept brokered deposits and may not solicit deposits by offering an effective yield that exceeds by more than 75 basis points the prevailing effective yields on insured deposits of comparable maturity in the institution's normal market area or in the market area in which such deposits are being solicited.
 At March 31, 1997, the Bank was a well-capitalized institution which was not subject to restrictions on brokered deposits.
 See "Business--Sources of Funds-- Deposits."